Motor Vehicles FAQ

 • Can anyone renew my license plate for me?

-Yes, however, the individual renewing your license plate must provide proof of insurance, a copy of your current registration or a renewal notice and the proper fees.
+Yes, the individual renewing your license plate must provide proof of insurance, a copy of your current registration or a renewal notice and pay the proper fees.
 Fees are based on the weight of the vehicle and the type of plate being renewed.

 • Do I have to turn in my license plate when I cancel insurance?